The Nitro 5s are Acer’s entry-level gaming notebooks, their most affordable options meant for buyers on a budget.

 We’re looking at a 2-5% increase in GPU scores, and a minor decrease in some of the CPU scores, caused by the shared thermal design.

-We also ran some Workstation related loads, on the Extreme profile:
+We also ran some Workstation related loads, on the High Performance profile:

 Finally, here’s how this Nitro 5 configuration compares to some of the other 15-inch laptops in its class.